 Beer Trail Itinerary: Explore Breweries in Sonoma County

-Welcome to heaven for beer lovers: with at least two dozen operating breweries and more opening seemingly every day, Sonoma County flows with the love of good beer.
+Welcome to heaven for beer lovers: with at least more than 30 craft breweries and brewpubs and more opening seemingly every day, Sonoma County flows with the love of good beer.

 Use the Sonoma County Craft Beverage Map to find the places you just have to visit, or follow this two-day itinerary for a getaway centered around the pursuit of great brews.